tensorlayer/TensorLayer/docs/modules/prepro.rst

     tl.vis.save_image(xx, '_result_slow.png')

-Therefore, all transformations can be combined into one:
+However, by leveraging affine transformation, image operations can be combined into one:

 .. code-block:: python